muneeb203/agentic_a2/README.md

 - If the branch `agent-landing-page` already exists on GitHub, delete it before running again
 - Groq free tier supports up to 1,500 requests/day — more than enough for testing

----

-## License

-This project is for educational purposes.